bblfish/sbt-scalajs/README.md

 ----------------------------------------

 We will now look at a final example, cross compiling our source to javascript using the scalajs compiler add-in.
-In many ways, this is just the same as before, we want one code base, many targets.
+In many ways, this is just the same as before: we want one code base, many targets.
 For simplicity, we will remove the split of the scala versions as they can always be added later.

 One important difference here is that sbt cannot do the cross-compile for us, we have to do it ourselves (as scalajs comes